ewarpa/springhibernateh2db/README.md

-# Spring Hiberante H2 Db
+# Spring Boot Hiberante H2 Db

 This is a simple demo for Spring Boot, Hibernate and H2 db.